-I would like to take this opportunity to introduce myself to those of you in the Westminster community I haven’t already met.
+I would like to again take this opportunity to introduce myself to those of you new to the Westminster community.
 My name is Julia Chukwuani and I am the Round Square and Exchanges Coordinator at Westminster.
-I have been working in this role since late 2016 and have had the pleasure of organising many Exchanges, Conferences and other opportunities for our students here at Westminster.
-Although in the past I have worked primarily in the Senior School, this year I will be branching out to also spend some time with our younger students and guide them in their understanding of Round Square and how they can best utilise the opportunities on offer.
+I have been working in this role since 2017 and have had the pleasure of organising many Exchanges, Conferences and other opportunities for our students here at Westminster.
+Although I work primarily in the Senior School, I do also try to spend some time with our younger students and guide them in their understanding of Round Square and how they can best utilise the opportunities on offer.

 Through Round Square, Westminster offers a variety of ‘global’ and ‘local’ opportunities by way of Exchanges, a vast number of Service and Leadership Projects and Experiential Learning.
 We aim to develop our students’ potential to ensure they will be well-rounded global citizens who contribute positively to our ever-changing world.